Clyde-Matthew/Bankist-App-Demo-Web-page/README.md

 # Bankist-App-Demo-Web-page
-Front Web Page for the Bankist App
+Web Page for the Bankist App

 A Simple front end design to the bankist app.
 Taught Jonas Schmedtmann